Natural care and soaps: the obligation to comply with the INCI nomenclature

 |

 INCI, or International Nomenclature of Cosmetic Ingredients, was introduced to standardize how cosmetic ingredients are listed on labels .
-Before INCI, each country had its own rules and terminology for cosmetic ingredients, making it difficult for consumers and professionals to understand the components of products.
+Before INCI, each country had its own rules and terminology for cosmetic ingredients, making it difficult for consumers and professionals to understand product components.
+Natural soaps are no exception!

-The INCI nomenclature has been mandatory in Canada since 2006 for cosmetic manufacturers and retailers, whether artisanal or industrial, in order to avoid any confusion over ingredient names.
-Health Canada requires cosmetic manufacturers, even artisanal ones, to strictly comply with the Cosmetic Regulations.
+The INCI nomenclature has been mandatory in Canada since 2006 for cosmetic manufacturers and retailers, whether artisanal or industrial, to avoid any confusion over ingredient names.
+Health Canada requires cosmetic manufacturers, even artisanal ones, to strictly adhere to the Cosmetic Regulations.

 The INCI nomenclature may seem strange and give the impression that the ingredients contain spelling mistakes.
-Well no!
-Although it appears intimidating, the INCI nomenclature is designed to ensure universal recognition of ingredients, thus avoiding any confusion with varied or inappropriate trade names.
-Botanical substances come directly from plants and are not chemically modified before being used in natural cosmetics, care and soaps.
-In the INCI dictionary, they are designated by their genus, species, common name, the part of the plant from which they come and the extraction method.
-In Canada , botanical substances must be designated using at least the genus and species mentioned in the INCI name.
+Well, no!
+Although it appears intimidating, the INCI nomenclature is designed to ensure universal recognition of ingredients, thus avoiding confusion with varied or inappropriate trade names.
+Botanical substances come directly from plants and are not chemically modified before being used in natural cosmetics, skincare, and soaps.
+In the INCI dictionary, they are referred to by their genus, species, common name, the part of the plant from which they come, and the extraction method.
+In Canada , botanical substances must be referred to using at least the genus and species mentioned in the INCI name.
 Although INCI has been adopted worldwide, there are still differences in national regulations:

-Given the limited space on the label of our natural soaps , bath bombs and other body products, we only print the INCI list.
-We regularly see products at farmers markets that display a list of ingredients in French only.
-Although I am sure that the products (usually soaps) are of quality, it is mandatory in Canada that these products display the INCI list.
+Due to limited space on the labeling of our natural soaps , bath bombs , and other body products, we only print the INCI list.
+We regularly see products at farmers' markets that display an ingredient list in French only.
+While I am sure the products (usually soaps) are of high quality, it is mandatory in Canada that these products display the INCI list.

-By reporting artisans who do not comply with INCI labeling requirements, you help ensure the safety and transparency of cosmetic products on the Canadian market.
-Contact Health Canada via this form, and that's it!
+By reporting manufacturers who fail to comply with INCI labeling requirements, you help ensure the safety and transparency of cosmetic products on the Canadian market.
+Contact Health Canada using this form, and that's it!

-At La Sultana, all our natural and handmade products, such as skincare, soaps, bath bombs, etc., display an INCI list.
-Some products are more difficult to label given their shapes, i.e. bath bombs.
-In these cases, the INCI lists are found in the product sheets on the website and we invite consumers to consult them.
+At La Sultana, all our natural and handmade products, including skincare products, soaps, bath bombs, and more, display an INCI list.
+Some products, such as bath bombs, are more difficult to label due to their shape.
+In these cases, the INCI lists are found in the product sheets on the website, and we encourage consumers to consult them.

 Olive oil = Olea Europaea Oil